 The placement process in Indian Business Schools makes it comparatively easier for students to interview with top companies on campus.
 However, in business schools abroad, the concept of placements is a bit different.
 The school does not guarantee any jobs.
 It is, therefore, the students’ responsibility to reach out to companies and fend for themselves.

 When you study abroad; you are exposed to a completely new culture and lifestyle, which opens new horizons.
 You get an international perspective on day-to-day business problems.

 However, with enough student exchange programs in Indian B-schools, you will find ample such opportunities in India as well.

-The quality of education and the ranking of the B-school plays a pivotal role in advancing one's career.
+The quality of education and the ranking of the B-school plays a pivotal role in advancing one’s career.
 Premier Indian institutions offer excellent courses which are at par with the international B-Schools.
-But there is very tough competition for CAT, CET, XAT, SNAP, IIFT etc. as lakhs of students sit for these entrance exams each year.
-In case, you can't get admission into a top Indian B-school, you can consider getting into a relatively good B-School abroad.
+But there is a very tough competition for CAT, CET, XAT, SNAP, IIFT etc. as lakhs of students sit for these entrance exams each year.
+In case, you can’t get admission into a top Indian B-school, you can consider getting into a relatively good B-School abroad.
 However, it is important to check the business school ranking before you start the application process.